These are the poems from ArtCrimes 07 editor Christopher Franke publisher Smith June 1989

 on walking thought like clumsy buccaneers.

-by Mark Weber
+you hear by Mark Weber

 you hear about